Trip Itinerary: 10-Day New Zealand South Island Road Trip

 Campsite: Twelve Mile Delta Campsite, DOC

 Queenstown is New Zealand’s adventure capital for a reason.
-The birthplace of bungee jumping, this growing town has plenty of mountain biking, skiing, swimming, and walking to tickle anybody’s fancy.
-Couple all that activity with a lively downtown, local wineries, and stunning lake vistas and you’ve got yourself a desirable hotspot.
+The birthplace of bungee jumping, this growing town has plenty of mountain biking, skiing, swimming, and hiking to tickle anybody’s fancy.
+Couple all that activity with a lively downtown, local wineries, and stunning lake vistas, and you’ve got yourself a desirable hotspot.

 What to do in Queenstown:

-• Twelve Mile Delta to Bob’s Cove Track - a 6.8km easy out-and-back track that walks through native bush and along the shoreline of Lake Wakatipu.
+Twelve Mile Delta to Bob’s Cove Track - a 6.8km easy-to-intermediate out-and-back track that walks through native bush and along the shoreline of Lake Wakatipu.
 Super handy if you’re camping there!

 Day 4: Queenstown to Milford Sound